rgb-archive/spec/01-rgb.md

 This blueprint allows an asset issuer to re-issue tokens by inflating the supply.
 This is allowed only if the original contract had `reissuance_enabled` != `0`.

-This contract MUST be issued using the `reissuance_utxo` and its version MUST match the original contract's one.
+This contract MUST be deployed by spending the commitment output of the original issuing contract.
+The major version of the re-issuance contract MUST match the original contract's one.

-The following fields in its header MUST be set to `0` in order to disable them:
+The following fields in its header MUST be set to `0` or zero-length string in order to disable them:

 * `title`
 * `description`